Out of Gas (Firefly): Synopsis

 Spread throughout the episode is a sequence of flashbacks showing the events that led to each crew member joining the ship.
 Flashbacks are intercut with the two more recent timelines based on spatial relationships, contrasting past events in certain areas of the ship with current ones.
 First, Mal, having just obtained the Serenity from a used-ships dealer, convinces Zoe to sign on as his first mate.
 He then hires Hoban Washburne, a skilled pilot whom Zoe finds bothersome, and a laid-back mechanic named Bester.
 On a layover for repairs, Bester brings a young woman to the engine room for sex; this woman, Kaylee Frye, soon replaces him as engineer when she points out Bester's mistakes in repairing the engine and gets it running.
 Mal then decides to hire out the Serenity's shuttles, and meets Inara Serra, who uses her high status as a Companion to bargain for a 25% discount on the rent.
 She also insists that Mal never call her a "whore" again (a promise that he makes without ever keeping it).
 During one of their first jobs as a crew, Mal and Zoe are held up by a crew of bandits, including gunman Jayne Cobb.
 Mal, realizing that Jayne is being exploited by his greedy comrades, talks him into betraying them and switching sides.

 The episode closes with a final flashback, as Mal and the ship dealer are inspecting a vessel.
-As the dealer waxes poetic about his offerings, Mal's eye suddenly spots a neglected old transport ship in the rear of the dealer's yard - the Serenity.
+As the dealer waxes poetic about his offerings, Mal's eye suddenly spots a neglected old transport ship in the rear of the dealer's yard - Serenity.